 1. Once a draft is ready, the CMOC should tag @lee in the related security incident external response issue for first round review and edits.

-2. In parallel, our Security External Communications function will engage the appropriate marketing teams for support (PR, Marketing Ops, Content teams) and begin creating the related issues for parallel marketing support and message deployment efforts.
+2. In parallel, our Security External Communications function will engage the appropriate marketing teams for support (Marketing Ops, Content teams) and begin creating the related issues for parallel marketing support and message deployment efforts.

 3. When this first round of review and edits are complete, the CMOC should route the communication doc to the assigned On-call Support Managerand Security External Communications (second round review) for their collaboration and review.